blake-m/movies_big_data/README.md

 A collection of quick and not in-depth analysis and scripts of movies data set using various big data technologies.

 ### Technologies used:
-\+ files corresponding to each technology

-- BASH command language: upload_dataset.sh; upload_dataset_auxiliary.sh
+- BASH
+- POSTGRESQL
+- MAPREDUCE (via MRJob Python library)
+- PIG
+- HIVE

 ### Dataset used:
 ##### The Movies Dataset